Apocalyptic and post-apocalyptic fiction: Astronomical

 K. A. Applegate's 2001–2003 book series, Remnants, details the end of the world by asteroid collision.
 The first book, The Mayflower Project (2001), describes Earth in a sort of hysteria as 80 people are chosen by NASA to board a spacecraft that will go to an unknown destination away from the destroyed Earth.
 The later books deal with the few survivors waking up from a 500-year hibernation and succumbing to both strange mutations and the will of a strange alien computer/spaceship that they land on.
-Eventually they return to Earth to find a couple colonies of survivors struggling on a harsh planet completely different from the Earth the Remnants knew.
+Eventually, they return to Earth to find a couple colonies of survivors struggling on a harsh planet completely different from the Earth the Remnants knew.

 Melancholia (2011), the middle entry of filmmaker Lars von Trier's "depression trilogy", ends with humanity completely wiped out by a collision with a rogue planet.
 The depressed protagonist reverses roles with her relatives as the crisis unfolds, as she turns out to be the only family member capable of calmly accepting the imminent impact event.

 In id Software's video game Rage (2011), Earth is heavily damaged, and humanity nearly wiped out, by the direct collision of the real asteroid 99942 Apophis with the Earth in the year 2029.

-Marly Youmans' epic poem Thaliad (2012) tells the story of a group of children after an unspecified apocalypse from the sky, perhaps connected with solar flares or meteor impact, resulting in people and animals having been burned and the skies having filled with ash.
+Marly Youmans's epic poem Thaliad (2012) tells the story of a group of children after an unspecified apocalypse from the sky, perhaps connected with solar flares or meteor impact, resulting in people and animals having been burned and the skies having filled with ash.
 The children survive only because they were together on a school visit to a cave.

-In the obscure 2013 Australian film These Final Hours, a massive asteroid hits the Atlantic Ocean dooming all life.
-The film follows James, who decides to head to the 'party-to-end-all-parties' and there spend the last 12 hours before the global firestorm reaches Western Australia.
+In the 2013 Australian film These Final Hours, a massive asteroid hits the Atlantic Ocean, dooming all life.
+The film follows James, who decides to head to the 'party-to-end-all-parties' and spend the last 12 hours before the global firestorm reaches Western Australia.

+In Neal Stephenson's novel Seveneves (2015), The Moon is destroyed by an unknown agent, forming a massive debris cloud that threatens to produce a White Sky and cause a massive bombardment of Moon fragments.
+As a result, a multinational effort is put in place to construct an ark for the preservation of humanity, built around the International Space Station.

-In the 2020 film Greenland, a massive comet, Clarke, is set on a collision course with Earth, with only a few people permitted into a massive complex of bunkers in Greenland.
+In the 2020 film Greenland, a massive comet, known as Clarke, is set to collide with Earth, with only a few people permitted into a massive complex of bunkers in Greenland.
 The film follows the Garrity family's attempts to reach these safe havens after they were unable to board the transport aircraft to the bunkers.
-Clarke collides with Earth, leaving the planet devastated; however, there are survivors throughout the world, implying that Humanity can still survive.
-A sequel is now in development called Greenland: Migration.
+Clarke collides with Earth, leaving the planet devastated.
+However, there are survivors throughout the world.
+A sequel, Greenland: Migration, was released in 2026, and follows the Garrity family attempting to travel across a post-apocalyptic Europe to reach Clarke's impact crater.